Inflect logo

 Explore Other Markets in Taiwan

-Kaohsiung serves as a secondary data center market in Taiwan, offering a strategic location for disaster recovery and regional service delivery.
-It is best suited for organizations requiring robust connectivity within southern Taiwan and a resilient footprint away from the primary hub in Taipei.
-This market provides essential infrastructure to support the region's significant industrial and shipping sectors, ensuring operational continuity.
+Kaohsiung provides a secondary data center market in Taiwan, offering a strategic location for disaster recovery and serving the industrial and shipping hubs of the south.
+This market is ideal for organizations requiring low-latency infrastructure to support manufacturing, logistics, and regional business operations away from the primary hub in Taipei.

 Kaohsiung: At A Glance